 If you break it down into seasons, he probably endured more frustrating campaigns than he enjoyed fruitful ones.

-Regardless, I will remember him as a exceptional player whose hardships only served to create a character of lovable complexity.
+Regardless, I will always remember him as a exceptional player whose hardships only served to create a character of lovable complexity.